ckelner/metrics-datadog-dashboard/README.md

     ```

 1. Replace occurences of `<< MetricPrefix >>` with the `MetricPrefix` defined in your [firehose nozzle config](https://github.com/cloudfoundry-incubator/datadog-firehose-nozzle).
-  1. _Chris Kelner: This has been done and committed to this repo; using the default prefix `cloudfoundry.nozzle.*`_
+  1. _Chris Kelner: This has been done and committed to this repo; using the default prefix `cloudfoundry.nozzle.*`; this information was retained for posterity_
 1. Run `ruby import_static_screenboard [FILENAME]`, passing in the name of the file that contains your dashboard configuration.
 See `dashboards/redis.json` for an example.

 # CF Mysql example dashboard
 To upload a dashboard to Datadog:

 1. Edit `config/mysql_dashboard.yml` with: